bran-van-d/Blocitoff/README.md

 Blocitoff is a self destructing ToDo list application.
 Users can create and delete todo list items, view other user profiles.
 Items automatically delete after seven days via Rake automation.

-The app is deployed on Heroku: https://bwieber-blocitoff.herokuapp.com The source code is here on GitHub: https://github.com/BWieber/Blocitoff This app was created as part of the [Bloc](www.bloc.io) Full Stack Web Development course.
+The app is deployed on Heroku: https://bwieber-blocitoff.herokuapp.com

+The source code is here on GitHub: https://github.com/BWieber/Blocitoff

+This app was created as part of the [Bloc](www.bloc.io) Full Stack Web Development course.

+# Features

++ Users can create a standard account in order to create, edit and delete items.
++ Users can view other's profiles, but cannot interact with their items.
++ After seven days an automated rake scheduler will parse all current items.
+Any item older than 7 days will be deleted.

 # Setup and Configuration